How to Verify Spotify Without Your Mobile Number

 Keep the virtual number active for at least 24 hours to avoid immediate reverification.

-The code arrives in the provider's dashboard within 10–60 seconds simply paste it into Spotify.
+The code arrives in the provider's dashboard within 10–60 seconds; paste it into Spotify.

 #Other Ways to Verify Your Spotify Account When OTPs Fail

-Answer first: When standard SMS OTPs fail due to blocked numbers, regional restrictions, or carrier issues you have backup options.
-Try a different country number from the same provider, switch to a provider with a larger number pool, or use a secondary number like a Google Voice line if available in your country.
+When standard SMS OTPs fail due to blocked numbers, regional restrictions, or carrier issues, you have backup options.
+Try a different country number from the same provider, switch to a provider with a larger number pool, or use a secondary number, such as a Google Voice line, if available in your country.
 If all SMS methods fail, account recovery via email or a linked Facebook account remains your last resort.

-From experience: OTP failures are usually because Spotify has flagged that number range.
-Don't panic just pick a different country.
+From experience, OTP failures are usually due to Spotify flagging that number range.
+Don't panic; pick a different country.
 For example, if a US number fails, try a UK or Canadian one.
 Providers with large, fresh pools like SMSPin give you multiple shots without extra hassle.
 And if you already have a Spotify account, the Forgot Password via email option is your safety net.

 OTP failure often means Spotify's system flagged the number range switch to a different country.